cloudflare/cloudflare-docs/content/pages/framework-guides/deploy-a-svelte-site.md

 ### SvelteKit Configuration

-Although Sveltekit has a specific adapter for Cloudflare Pages [`@sveltejs/adapter-cloudflare`](https://www.npmjs.com/package/@sveltejs/adapter-cloudflare), By default, SvelteKit projects are configured to use [`@sveltejs/adapter-auto`](https://www.npmjs.com/package/@sveltejs/adapter-auto) which automatically chooses the adapter for your current environment.
+By default, SvelteKit projects are configured to use [`@sveltejs/adapter-auto`](https://www.npmjs.com/package/@sveltejs/adapter-auto) which automatically chooses the adapter for your current environment.
 In this case, Cloudflare Pages.
+To deploy your Sveltekit application on Pages, First update the **Build directory** to `.svelte-kit/cloudflare` this lets the [`@sveltejs/adapter-auto`](https://www.npmjs.com/package/@sveltejs/adapter-auto) know you are deploying to a Cloudflare Pages environment.

-To deploy your Sveltekit application on Cloudflare Pages, a few easy changes need to be made to your build settings.
-First update the **Build directory** to `.svelte-kit/cloudflare` this lets the [`@sveltejs/adapter-auto`](https://www.npmjs.com/package/@sveltejs/adapter-auto) install the dependecies for [`@sveltejs/adapter-cloudflare`](https://www.npmjs.com/package/@sveltejs/adapter-cloudflare) and build your application.
+Select the new GitHub repository that you created and, in the **Set up builds and deployments** section, provide the following information:

 <div>